nleroy917/dissertation/sections/scembed/main.typ

     "Department of Public Health Sciences, School of Medicine, University of Virginia, Charlottesville, VA 22908, USA" )
 )

+#informational-note([
+  This chapter is adapted from the following publication: \
+  LeRoy _et al._ @LeRoy2024, which introduced scEmbed, a method for fast clustering and annotation of scATAC-seq data using pretrained region embeddings.
+])

 == Introduction to scEmbed
 #include "/sections/scembed/introduction.typ"